srldl/javascript_test/README.md

-This package is a base for gulp/browserify/angular projects.
+Test for maps with gulp/browserify/angular using leaflet.